baros4294/Baros-s-LLM-System-Prompt/README.md

-# Baros-s-LLM-System-Prompt
+# Baros's-LLM-System-Prompt
-Creative Writing and General Conversation System Prompt
+Creative Writing and General Conversation System Prompt for LLM